-You can prevent mouth problems like toothaches, cavities, and tooth loss by taking care of your teeth and gums.
-Having a healthy mouth also makes it easier for you to eat well and enjoy food.
+Taking care of your teeth and gums as you get older can prevent problems like toothaches, cavities (tooth decay), and tooth loss.
+A healthy mouth also makes it easier for you to eat well and enjoy food.

-Oral health is important for people of all ages.
-Taking care of your teeth and gums is especially important if you have a health condition like diabetes or heart disease – or if you are taking medicines that can cause oral health problems.
+It's especially important to take care of your teeth and gums if you have a health condition like diabetes or heart disease – or if you are taking medicines that can cause oral health problems.

 Follow the steps below to keep your teeth and gums healthy as you get older.